YinHK-gameDev/unity-learn/user interface/UI Toolkit/README.md

 You can use UI Toolkit to create extensions for the Unity Editor, and to create runtime UI for games and applications.

-UI Toolkit is a collection of features, resources, and tools for developing user interface (UI).
+- UI Toolkit is a collection of features, resources, and tools for developing user interface (UI).
 You can use UI Toolkit to develop custom UI and extensions for the Unity Editor, runtime debugging tools, and runtime UI for games and applications.

-UI Toolkit is inspired by standard web technologies.
+- UI Toolkit is inspired by standard web technologies.
 If you have experience developing web pages or applications, your knowledge is transferable and the core concepts are familiar.

-UI Toolkit is inspired by standard **web technologies**.
+- UI Toolkit is inspired by standard **web technologies**.
 If you have experience developing web pages or applications, your knowledge is transferable and the core concepts are familiar.

 In UI Toolkit, user interfaces are composed of individual visual elements.
-Combinations of multiple visual elements are designed and stored in UI template files, with the extension “*.uxml”.
+Combinations of multiple visual elements are designed and stored in UI template files, with the extension **"`*.uxml`"**.
 A UXML file stores the hierarchy, the styling and the layout of all the visual elements it contains.
 A UI hierarchy of one or more visual elements is called a **Visual Tree**.

 User interfaces are built up from one or more visual trees.
 A screen or panel holds a reference to a **`root VisualElement`**, called the **`rootVisualElement`**.
 Visual trees loaded from UI template files or created via script can be added to the root element, which will make them appear on the screen.
 Each EditorWindow comes with a **`rootVisualElement`** for all the UI in it.